Back

 The family finds an ally in Professor Fred Rolfe, a retired entomologist, whose hobby is making and selling honey in the tourist community of Mayerling where he lives.
 Unfortunately, he has lost his wife to the swarm and is determined to rid the swarm from Mayerling.

 What the professor fears most is the swarm's ability to learn.
-It becomes a contest as to who learns quicker about the other: the swarm about the ways of humans or the humans about the swarm.
+It becomes a contest as to who learns quicker about the other: the swarm about the ways of humans or the humans about what makes the swarm tick.
+Tracy envisions Doris (from Howlingween 3: Red River County) in trouble.
+Thomas and the professor save her.

-Other attempts to destroy the nest or the swarm also fail.
+Other attempts to destroy the nest have also failed.

 In this fourth instalment, we learn for the first time that Wolf is doubly conflicted: not only is he constrained from hurting humans by his obligation to his human daughter, but his immortality was achieved by allowing into his soul on that fateful day in 1891, Skull, the ever-vengeful spiritual leader of all wolves.
 Should Skull leave Wolf’s soul, Wolf will lose his immortality.

-However, after eventually seeing the swarm is an existential threat to his daughter, he disobeys Skull and becomes mortal and a normal-sized wolf who nonetheless helps the professor and Thomas (Tracy's biological father) to finally rid the swarm from the community.
+However, after eventually seeing the swarm as an existential threat to his daughter, he disobeys Skull and helps the professor and Thomas in destroying the nest to Skull's chagrin, who transforms Wolf into a normal-sized mortal wolf.

-The world celebrates the heroism of the professor, the Forrans and Wolf and thereafter the Forrans, Wolf with them, travel to a landscape in Montana where Wolf originally lived in 1891.
+The world celebrates the heroism of the professor, the Forrans, Doris and Wolf (now acting as Tracy's pet).
+Thereafter, the Forrans, Wolf with them, travel to a beautiful landscape in Montana where Wolf originally lived in 1891.
 To Tracy’s sadness, the Forrans see off Wolf as he joins a wolf pack.

 Script Excerpt